Skip to content

 Why Positive Expectancy Isn't Enough

 A positive expectancy means your strategy makes money on average, over infinite trades.
 But you don't trade infinite trades — you trade in finite sequences, and those sequences include losing streaks.
 The question isn't if you'll have a losing streak, but when, and whether your account can survive it.
+This is why the 1% risk rule exists.

 The Three Levers You Control